-CS 229 Dynamic Website Design Cold Fusion
+CS 229 Dynamic Website Design with PHP MySQL 5 Credits

-Provides knowledge and real-world applications about building interactive web sites such as e-commerce applications.
-Languages such as PHP and ASP.NET will be reviewed and the primary focus will be on ColdFusion.
+Provides knowledge and real-world applications about building interactive web sites.
+Students will learn how to build ecommerce interactive websites.
+Languages will include but will not be limited to: PHP, JSP and ASP.NET.